How to Reduce DWI Charges

 Underage DWI Reductions

 The ability to reduce a DWI charge or penalty depends on whether the individual charged is a minor.
-For a minor charged with possession of alcohol while driving, the minor is required to take a mandatory-alcohol awareness and defensive driving course.
+For a minor charged with possession of alcohol while driving, the minor is required to take mandatory alcohol awareness and defensive driving courses.
 This course can help reduce the juvenile’s DUI charges, penalties, or both.

-Both Obstruction of a Highway and Passageway are misdemeanor charges that have far fewer consequences than a DWI and are worth considering.
+Both Obstructions of a Highway and Passageway are misdemeanor charges that have far fewer consequences than a DWI and are worth considering.

 Difference Between DWI and Obstruction of Highway Penalties Under Texas Law